codalotl/goagentbench/README.md

 - `build-package`: build a new package from scratch.
 - `fix-bug`: fix a bug in one or more packages.
 - `add-feature`: add a new feature/enhancement in one or more packages.
+- `refactor`: no semantic changes expected.

+Note that the above ontology is not an exact match to the real world.
+That's okay.
+This is just to slice and dice metrics for better analysis.

 Beyond it's overall type, a scenario may have zero or more `properties`:
 - `has-spec`: true or false.
 The task has a SPEC.md or similar.
 - `single-package`: true or false.
 The task is isolated to a single package vs spans multiple packages.
 - `sees-failing-tests`: true or false.
 If true, the failing tests are provided that the agent is measured against.
-If false, the agent is evaluated on tests it cannot see.
+If false, the agent is evaluated on tests it cannot see (or not applicable).